Terms and Conditions of Business

 - Security of e-mails

 Our e-mail is unencrypted.
 Whilst we take all reasonable security measures, there is a risk of interception.
 We cannot accept responsibility for any loss arising from a third party gaining access to e-mail between us.
 We will assume that you consent to the use of e-mail unless you tell us in writing that you do not.

 Your continuing instructions amount to your acceptance of these terms and conditions of business.
 In addition please sign and date the enclosed copy of these terms, and return it to us immediately.
 Unless otherwise agreed, these terms of business apply to any future instructions you give us.

-Latimer Lee is a limited liability partnership registered in England and Wales with registered number OC325883 and its registered office is 35 Bury New Road Prestwich Manchester M25 9JY.
-A full list of members is available from the registered office.
-The term ‘partner’, is used, denotes a member of Latimer Lee LLP.
-We are authorised and regulated by the Solicitors Regulation Authority (Number 463079).
+Latimer Lee Solicitors Limited is a Limited Company registered in England and Wales (registered number 05776773) and its registered office is 35 Bury New Road Prestwich Manchester M25 9JY.
+A full list of Directors is available from the registered office.
+We use the term ‘Partner’, to refer to a Director of Latimer Lee Solicitors Limited.
+We are authorised and regulated by the Solicitors Regulation Authority (Number 597229).